ShivRaiGithub/pegasus/README.md

 # Pegasus

 Pegasus is an desktop app for viewing and translating documents into multilingual `.pgs` Language Passport files.

+Made for Lingo.dev Hackathon 3

 ## ScreenShots